 Having a plan makes you more likely to utilize all your vegetables and avoid leaving something to rot in the refrigerator.

 - Plan what you will prepare for each of your main meals.
-(In my family, dinners are planned, while breakfasts, lunches, and snacks are more spontaneous.)
+In my family, dinners are planned, while breakfasts, lunches, and snacks are more spontaneous.
+Try this to make vegetables kids friendly.

 - Use a system for reminding family members of fresh foods they could include in spontaneous meals and snacks–ours is just a list headed, “EAT!” hanging on the refrigerator door!